Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 ```

 <aside class="warning">
-  <span>Creating custom Reactor Formulas is currently in beta status.
+  <span>Creating custom Reactor Formulas is currently in Private Beta.
 If you would like to be added to the beta program, please <a href="mailto:support@basistheory.com?subject=Reactor Beta Access">contact us</a>!</span>
 </aside>

 <span class="http-method post">